v1605/zaparoo-esp32-pn532-fork/README.md

 ## Setup
 1. If you haven't already, download and install Arduino Studio.
-2. Install the above Libaries, selecting the approriate libraries for the RFID module chosen.
+2. Install the above Libraries, selecting the appropriate libraries for the RFID module chosen.
 3. Clone/Download the repository and copy all the files in this folder into a folder called ZaparooEsp32.
 Open ZaparooEsp32.ino in Arunido Studio.
 4. Select your board and port, located in the Tools menu.
 If you do not have options for an Esp32, follow these [instructions](https://docs.sunfounder.com/projects/umsk/en/latest/03_esp32/esp32_start/03_install_esp32.html) for installing the board configurations.
-5. Edit the ZaparooEsp32.hpp file to define your your Wifi credentials, RFID module type, & addtional options.
+5. Edit the ZaparooEsp32.hpp file to define your your Wifi credentials, RFID module type, & additional options.
 6. (Optional) If you are planning to use a battery to power the Esp32, it might help to extend battery life by decreasing the CPU frequency under tools.
 If using the audio configuration, you need a min cpu of 160mhz.
-7. Make sure your "Partion Scheme" under tools is set to "No OTA(2MB APP/xMB SPIFFS)". xMB will vary based on your board, but 2MB is common.
+7. Make sure your "Partition Scheme" under tools is set to "No OTA(2MB APP/xMB SPIFFS)". xMB will vary based on your board, but 2MB is common.
 8. Compile and upload the project your esp32.

 ## Web Setup
-WebUI: Open your browser and enter the IP address of your ESP32 (see serial console of the IDE or your router to get IP address - to access serial console click the magnifiying glass in the top right corner of the IDE, and set baud to 115200 - connect or reset the esp32 to see info and IP address).
+WebUI: Open your browser and enter the IP address of your ESP32 (see serial console of the IDE or your router to get IP address - to access serial console click the magnifying glass in the top right corner of the IDE, and set baud to 115200 - connect or reset the esp32 to see info and IP address).
 1. Zaparoo Settings: Enter IP Address of MiSTer &/or Steamdeck - can also choose to return to MiSTer menu on card removal.
 2. ESP32 Settings: Toggle LED's/Audio/Rumble motor and set GPIO Pins.
 Also toggle SD Card module
 3. Audio Settings: Set Audio Gain (Volume : 0.1 - 4), and files names of audio files for Detect, Launch, & Remove Tag.